YK7188/YK_Lab/18.Hybrid PKI simulation/README.md

 - Security tab
   - Ensure Domain computers has Read, Enroll, Autoenroll permissions

+> For traditional AD autoenrollment, Domain Computers requires Read, Enroll, and Autoenroll permissions.
+> For Intune PKCS deployment, the connector service account also requires Read and Enroll permissions on the Intune-specific certificate template.
+> * Missed this part first in my configuration.

 In certsrv:

 `Certificate Templates > New > Certificate Template to issue`